martonsagi/al-object-designer/extension-al-object-designer/README.md

 ## Known Issues

 * Design feature works only with pages, the window is empty when selecting page extensions.
-* View (Go to definition) is activate for all object types, however, it will not work with Control Add-ins for example.
+* View (Go to definition) is active for all object types, however, it will not work with Control Add-ins for example.
 * Event listing does not include events defined in local objects.
 * It might be too bright for dark themes.